InaKrapp/whisper-locally-running/README.md

 # whisper-locally-running
 This is Wisp, a program I created to use OpenAIs Whisper model for speech-to-text-transcription.
 It runs locally.
 It includes a simple GUI and a basic recording functionality.

 There is an English and a German version available.
-Their graphical user interface text is written in English and German, respectively.
+Their graphical user interface texts are written in English and German, respectively.
 Furthermore, they work with different folders as default: The English version will expect the voice recordings to be in a folder named 'Sound recordings', the German version expects the folder to be named 'Soundaufnahmen' instead.
 It will not fail if the recordings are not there, but the user will have to navigate to a different folder manually if they store their recordings in another directory.

 ## Getting Started

 ### Running the program as python file
-Download the 'Wisp_English.py' and 'requirements.txt' files and save them in a subfolder of the Documents folder on your computer.
-The system is primarily designed with the use of the 'Sound recordings' (in German: 'Soundaufnahmen') folder in mind, so I suggest you store them there, but the subfolder can have any name.
+Download the 'Wisp_English.py' and 'requirements.txt' files and save them in the same folder on your computer.
+The system is primarily designed with the use of the 'Sound recordings' (in German: 'Soundaufnahmen') folder in mind, so I suggest you store them there, but it can be anywhere.
 Use the windows powershell to navigate to this folder.
 For the folder 'Sound recordings', you can do this with the following code.
   ```sh
 cd "Documents/Sound recordings"